netgen-layouts/layouts-core/README.md

 # Running tests

+Running tests requires that you have complete vendors installed, so run `composer install` before running the tests.

 You can run unit tests by simply calling `phpunit` from the repo root.
 This will use an in memory SQLite database.

 You can also run unit tests on a real database.
 After you create the database, run the tests with: